Indonesia: Sulawesi - July 2007

 We arrived safely at Makassar.
-With a lot of delay, anyway, since the plane did not leave on time.
+With quite a delay, though, since the plane didn't leave on time.
 Jam karet ...
 Elastic time.

 Update.
-On the same theme, I wrote this other article, six years later (because I continued to borrow Lion Air often, during my trips to Indonesia): → Pray your prayers on Lion Air (bis)
+On the same theme, I wrote this other article, six years later (as I continued to fly Lion Air often, during my travels in Indonesia):

-But I do the girl who already has her hotel reservation and knows perfectly where to go to visit the country Toraja.
-So, since I'm French, they show me their "Hello how are you?" and tell me about Zidane.
+But I am the girl who already has her hotel reservation and knows perfectly where to go to visit the country Toraja.
+So, as I am French, they show me their "Hello, how are you?" and tell me about Zidane.

 But then, moved by a sudden intuition, I decide not to linger any longer and to go to my bus terminal.
 The reps consult their watches, doubtful.
 They kindly point out that I have plenty of time for the 2pm bus.

 They would still like to talk to me, the guys...
 But they are still nice and courteous, they drive me to the cab counter together. "prepaid" and even carry my bags...
 Pfff!
 Too easy.

 The bus terminal for the north is in "zone 1", fare 64 000 Rp.
 The trip is not that long.
 On the spot, I don't let myself be impressed by the horde of robbers-harassers from the parking lot, who pounce on the passengers disembarking from the mikrolets and cabs, and I walk straight to the ticket office on the platform, to which they don't have access (you have to pay 500 Rp).

 There, I discover a beautiful-big bus of the Litah company.
 My bags are immediately stuffed in the hold.
 I am not sooner wallowed in a huge recliner, to taste the freshness of the air conditioning, that the bus moves.